Chinese mainland reports 24 new imported COVID-19 cases

-Of the new imported cases, eight were reported in Inner Mongolia, six in Shanghai, three in Guangdong, two in both Tianjin and Jiangsu, and one each in Beijing, Fujian and Shaanxi, the commission said in its daily report.
+Of the new imported cases, 13 were reported in Shanghai, four in Fujian, two each in Tianjin, Guangdong and Sichuan, and one in Yunnan, the commission said in its daily report.

 No deaths had been reported from the imported cases.